 Develop an agile business model that empowers Firstsite to respond to a constantly changing economic environment with as much creativity as it brings to its artistic programmes.
 Wherever possible share our resources and expertise with those who have fewer opportunities to create wealth and health for themselves.

-- Ensure Black and Minority Ethnic artists working in the East Anglian region are well supported to create long term financial stability for themselves and their practices
+- Ensure that we consult directly with artists working in the East Anglia region of African, Caribbean, South Asian, East Asian, South East Asian and West Asian heritage, to understand their particular needs and experiences in order to ensure that they are well supported to create long term financial stability for themselves and their practices

-- Review our current suppliers to understand if there are Black and Minority Ethnic companies or organisations who have been overlooked and could be supported to win contracts
+- Review our current suppliers to understand if there are companies or organisations led by people of African, Caribbean, South Asian, East Asian, South East Asian and West Asian heritage who have been overlooked and could be supported to win contracts

 Be inspiring in our leadership and governence

 Lead by example, by creating and empowering a board and team that reflects the full and complex population and dynamic of East Anglia.